 Building a Plugin - Introduction to the structure of a plugin, using an example audio filter for illustration.

 This part covers all the basic steps you generally need to perform to build a plugin, such as registering the element with GStreamer and setting up the basics so it can receive data from and send data to neighbour elements.
 The discussion begins by giving examples of generating the basic structures and registering an element in Constructing the Boilerplate.
-Then, you will learn how to write the code to get a basic filter plugin working in Chapter 4, Chapter 5 and Chapter 8.
+Then, you will learn how to write the code to get a basic filter plugin working in Chapter 4, Specifying the pads, Chapter 5, The chain function and Chapter 8, What are states?.

-After that, we will show some of the GObject concepts on how to make an element configurable for applications and how to do application-element interaction in Adding Properties and Chapter 10.
-Next, you will learn to build a quick test application to test all that you've just learned in Chapter 11.
+After that, we will show some of the GObject concepts on how to make an element configurable for applications and how to do application-element interaction in Adding Properties and Chapter 10, Signals.
+Next, you will learn to build a quick test application to test all that you've just learned in Chapter 11, Building a Test Application.
 We will just touch upon basics here.
 For full-blown application development, you should look at the Application Development Manual.

 Advanced Filter Concepts - Information on advanced features of GStreamer plugin development.